aionnetwork/node_test_harness/README.md

 ### <a name="configure-local-node">Configuring a local Java Kernel node</a>

 #### <a name="use-prebuilt">Using a pre-built kernel</a>
 You have a pre-built kernel.
 Not a tar file, but its extracted contents.
-This should be a directory named `aion` (most likely) that contains the `aion.sh` script.
+This should be a directory named `oan` (most likely) that contains the `aion.sh` script.
 Now instead of building from source, you want the node to launch directly from this build.
 ```java
 DatabaseOption databaseOption = DatabaseOption.DO_NOT_PRESERVE_DATABASE;
 NodeConfigurations configurations = NodeConfigurations.alwaysUseBuiltKernel(network, "/path/to/build", databaseOption);